Explore more calculators

 Drawdown Calculator

 Enter your loss as a percentage.
-Example: 20 means you lost 20% of your account.
+Example: 20 means your account dropped by 20%.

 Enter your initial balance and current balance.
 The calculator will compute your drawdown automatically.